Azure/batch-shipyard/docs/02-batch-shipyard-quickstart.md

 regardless of which Deep Learning framework you prefer for the following.

 1. [Installation of Batch Shipyard](01-batch-shipyard-installation.md)
-to your local machine has been completed.
+to your local machine has been completed or you are using Batch Shipyard from within Azure Cloud Shell.
 2. Create a directory to hold your configuration files.
 For this quickstart guide, create a directory named `config`.
 3. Copy the sample configuration files from the Deep Learning framework recipe